Increased cooperation brings mutual benefits

 The railway is an example of how cooperation between China and Central and Eastern European countries benefits third parties, as it can reduce costs and create more opportunities for the whole of Europe, Ding from Fudan University said.

-Thanks to the railway, PC products producer Hewlett Packard, which has laptop plants in the municipality, has significantly saved transport costs and time, which benefits its consumers worldwide, said Tony Prophet, HP's senior vice-president.
+Thanks to the railway, PC products producer Hewlett Packard, which has laptop plants in Chongqing, has significantly saved transport costs and time and thus benefiting its consumers worldwide, said Tony Prophet, HP's senior vice-president.

 During a meeting with leaders of 16 Central and Eastern European countries in Poland in April 2012, former Chinese Premier Wen Jiabao introduced 12 measures for promoting friendly cooperation in comprehensive areas including politics, finance, trading and people-to-people cooperation.